 If I thought this was going to be easier than prospecting, I was out of my mind.
 Instead of finding some souls who might talk to someone new to the business, not a single person would talk to me.
 At least 3 of them said that I could be competition some day and that it wouldn’t benefit them to talk to me; what the hey?
 There was only one person who talked to me longer than a minute, and he invited me to a meeting that would eventually lead me to join an organization called the Professional Consultant’s Association of Central New York.
-All these years later I’m not only a member but I’m on the board, I’m the manager of the website and the main blogger on the site; some things never change do they? lol
+Years later I was on the board, managing their website, and writing the content for their blog.

 That first meeting was illuminating, and not only did I become a member but I made a resolution on that day that whenever anyone contacted me and asked me for business advice, even if it was in my areas of expertise, that I was going to help them out.
 Although many people don’t believe me when I say it, I don’t believe anyone is my competitor.
 If there were myself and 9 other people who presented the exact same material to 100 people, each of us would walk away with at least a couple of clients.
 It might not be totally equal at the end, but it would prove that everyone has an audience, someone who’s ready to listen to them for advice over someone else.